dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T190: Protecting the unborn is a societal duty.
+### T190: The unborn child is a unique being deserving protection.

 |Support|
 |---|